Direct Measurement of the $^{59}$Cu$(p,\alpha)^{56}$Ni Excitation Function to Constrain the Ni--Cu Cycle Strength and Its Impact on Explosive Nucleosynthesis

-Fig.~\ref{fig:placeholder_xsec} compares the measured cross sections with available experimental data ~\cite{Bhathi25,Jaspreet59Cu}, the NON-SMOKER predictions scaled by a factor of 0.49, as well as with TALYS~\cite{talys2} calculations employing the Demetriou and Goriely dispersive $\alpha$‐optical model potential ($\alpha-$OMP)~\cite{DEMETRIOU2002253}, which best reproduces the experimental data.
-To achieve quantitative agreement, the calculated TALYS cross sections were scaled by a factor of 0.86, corresponding to the value that minimizes the reduced chi-square, between the theoretical prediction and the experimental excitation function.
-At the energy closest to the Randhawa \textit{et al.} data point ($E_{\mathrm{cm}} \approx 6.0\pm0.3$~MeV), our measurement at $E_{\mathrm{cm}} = 5.88$~MeV yields a cross section roughly a factor of 1.5 higher, yet still consistent within the quoted uncertainties.
-Ref.~\cite{Bhathi25} reported two alternative extractions of the angle-integrated cross section from the same dataset, based on TALYS-derived and Legendre-fit angular distributions; the large separation between these results illustrates a strong sensitivity to the angular-integration method, indicating that the angle-integrated cross sections are not robustly constrained by the available angular information.
-An important observation from Fig. 1 is that the NON-SMOKER calculations scaled by a factor of 0.49, as adopted by Bhathi et al., do not reproduce the energy dependence observed in our data.
+The eight cross-section values reported here span $E_{\mathrm{c.m.}} = 2.43$--$5.88$~MeV and provide a detailed experimental mapping of the $^{59}$Cu$(p,\alpha)^{56}$Ni excitation function over this range, extending direct measurements to lower energies and reaching the high-temperature end of the $\nu p$-process window.
+At the energy closest to the Randhawa \textit{et al.}\ data point ($E_{\mathrm{c.m.}} \approx 6.0 \pm 0.3$~MeV), our measurement at $E_{\mathrm{c.m.}} = 5.88$~MeV is roughly a factor of 1.5 higher, but remains consistent within the quoted uncertainties.
+Ref.~\cite{Bhathi25} reported two alternative extractions of the angle-integrated cross section from the same dataset, based on TALYS-derived and Legendre-fit angular distributions; the resulting discrepancy illustrates a strong sensitivity to the angular-integration method.
+Our measurement, which directly yields the angle-integrated cross section, is free from this model dependence.
+Fig.~\ref{fig:placeholder_xsec} also shows that the NON-SMOKER prediction, even when scaled by the factor of 0.49 adopted in Ref.~\cite{Bhathi25}, does not reproduce the measured energy dependence, indicating that it is not an adequate description of the excitation function in this region.

-The present work provides an experimentally constrained reaction rate in the $T_9 \sim 2.6$--10.5 temperature range, including our upper-limit cross-section values.
-This temperature coverage was determined numerically by evaluating the effective energy window contributing to the stellar rate following the formalism of Ref.~\cite{Rauscher_PRC2010_gamow}.
-In XRBs, reaction rates are relevant down to $T_9 \lesssim 1$, while for the $\nu$p-process in CCSN, they span $T_9 \simeq 1$--$3$.
-To extend the rate toward lower temperatures, the experimental (p,$\alpha$) cross sections were combined with calculations using the statistical model and the TALYS code.
+The present measurement constrains the reaction rate over $T_9 \sim 2.6$--10.5, the effective temperature window determined numerically following Ref.~\cite{Rauscher_PRC2010_gamow}.
+To extend the rate toward lower temperatures, the experimental (p,$\alpha$) cross sections were combined with TALYS statistical-model calculations